 Find Cheap Auto Insurance Quotes in Your Area

-Personal injury protection (PIP) insurance is required for all drivers in Oregon, as it’s a mandatory form of auto insurance coverage in the state.
-The only exception is that motorcyclists aren’t required to carry PIP insurance in Oregon.
-Each PIP insurance policy must provide at least $15,000 of coverage per person hurt in an accident, which can be used to pay medical expenses, lost wages or other costs related to their injuries.
-However, you can also choose to purchase a policy with higher limits, often up to $100,000 per person.
+Personal injury protection (PIP) insurance is a mandatory form of auto insurance coverage for all drivers in Oregon.
+The only exception is motorcyclists, who aren’t required to carry PIP insurance in the state.
+Each PIP insurance policy must provide at least $15,000 of coverage per person injured in an accident, which can be used to pay medical expenses, lost wages or other related costs.
+You can also choose to purchase a policy with higher limits, often up to $100,000 per person.

 All auto insurance policies in Oregon must include personal injury protection, which provides coverage if you’re injured due to operating or maintaining a vehicle.
-No matter which party was determined to be at-fault for an accident, personal injury protection pays for your injuries.
+No matter who is at fault for an accident, personal injury protection insurance pays for your injuries.
 PIP insurance provides coverage for: